Geriatric Care Management in New York & New Jersey

 Geriatric care management often relies on managers advocating for their loved ones.

 Care managers may occasionally deal in the legal realm as they work with assistants, attorneys, and the power of attorneys.
-While this focus area does not happen as often as others, it is still important for those working in geriatric care management to become familiar with those close to their clients from a legal perspective.
+While this focus area does not happen as often as others, it is still important for those working in senior care management to become familiar with those close to their clients from a legal perspective.

 Finally, the last focus area is crisis intervention.

-While crisis intervention is not often needed, occasionally care managers must act as a mediator when it comes to times of crisis.
+While crisis intervention is not often needed, occasionally, care managers must act as a mediator when it comes to times of crisis.
 This can happen if a patient falls and needs to go to a hospital or emergency room, if they are checking in to a rehab center, or when dealing with caregivers in a home care situation.
 This can be especially important when a family member is not able to care for their loved one on a closer level due to distance or work commitments.